This page is designed to answer the following questions:

 Whistleblowing is an important responsibility that all employees have.

 However, ‘blowing the whistle’ can be a daunting step for employees.
-Therefore organisations usually have a whistleblowing policy that explains the process and reassures employees that there job will not be at risk if they make a report.
+Therefore organisations usually have a whistleblowing policy that explains the process and reassures employees that their job will not be at risk if they make a report.

 How to escalate your concerns